SpecterOps/Nemesis/docs/setup.md

 By default, Nemesis uses Minio for file storage with a default storage size of `30Gi`.
 To change the size, modify the **minio_storage_size** value in the nemesis.config file or CLI argument.

-Nemesis can use AWS S3 (in conjunction with KMS for file encryption) for file storage by setting the `storage_provider` to `s3` when running `nemesis-cli.py`.
-When S3 file storage is configured, the `aws_*` nemesis-cli.py config variables need to be completed.
+Nemesis can use AWS S3 (in conjunction with KMS for file encryption) for file storage by modifying the `storage` setting in `./helm/nemesis/values.yaml` and configuring the `aws` block.

 ## Elasticsearch